magento/architecture/design-documents/graph-ql/storefront-api.md

 | getAggregations(): ?array; | getAggregations(): ?array; |
 | *getSearchTerm(): string;* | *getSort(): string;* |

-The difference between Search and Filter in search term and sort:
+The difference between Search and Filter in "search term" and "sort" methods:
-1. Search API has "search term" and do sort by anything but relevance
+1. Search API provides "search term" method, but has a lack of "sort"
-1. Filter API has "sort"
+1. Filter API has "sort" but no need to have "search term"

 As an alternative option we can combine both APIs which allow search, filtering or both for entities (i.e. product).